royalwcheese55/python-project/session-3-function-and-module/homework.md

 different from a normal nested function because it preserves state between calls

 * What is the purpose of `if __name__ == "__main__":`?
-is used to control the execution of code when a Python file is run directly vs. when it is imported as a module.
+is used to control the execution of code when a Python file is run directly vs when it is imported as a module.

 * Can you modify a global variable inside a function without using the `global` keyword?
 No, you can’t reassign a global variable inside a function without using the global keyword — Python treats that variable as local.
 But you can modify a mutable global object (like a list or dict) without declaring it global, since you’re changing the object’s contents, not the reference.”